 “This report is a reality check,” said report co-chair and climate scientist Valerie Masson-Delmotte of France’s Laboratory of Climate and Environment Sciences at the University of Paris-Saclay.
 “It has been clear for decades that the Earth’s climate is changing, and the role of human influence on the climate system is undisputed."

-The report emphasized that human-caused climate change is causing severe and widespread impacts on the Earth, such as heatwaves, drought and flooding, and those impacts will be dramatically worse at 2 degrees than at 1.5 degrees.
+Human-caused climate change is causing severe and widespread impacts such heatwaves, drought and flooding, and those impacts will dramatically worsen at 2 degrees, the report emphasized.
 It found melting ice sheets and ocean warming will likely cause sea level rise of five to 10 meters that will continue into the 22nd century.

 Extreme heat waves are happening five times more often, IPCC reported, and will occur 14 times as often if the 2 degree threshold is breached.
-Droughts that occurred once-a-decade now happen 70 percent more often.
+Droughts that occurred once-a-decade now happen 70% more often.

 The report is "a code red for humanity," said U.N.
 Secretary-General António Guterres.